Inefficiencies in the healthcare revenue cycle represent opportunities to apply Artificial intelligence and automation.

 Impact is immediately recognizable as automation is much faster than humans, reduces errors to negligible numbers, and can prevent costly errors down the line, saving your organization money.
 In this kind of automation, speed and impact are intertwined.

-4. APPLY PROBLEM AND SOLUTION-ORIENTED APPROACHES
+4. APPLY PROBLEM & SOLUTION-ORIENTED APPROACHES

 To identify specific processes to offload to intelligent automation, you can use either a problem or solution-oriented approach.